-This one's a bit trickier; unless your tile is specifically cut to create a chevron, you will have to cut each individual tile to create the dynamic arrow-like chevron pattern, which will be time-consuming and costly.
+This pattern's a bit trickier; unless your tile is specifically cut to create a chevron, you will have to cut each and every individual tile to create the dynamic points of the chevron pattern, which will be time-consuming and costly.

 Some rectangular tiles will come with a chevron design printed on them for easier installation.
 Check to see if the pattern/color lines up from tile to tile.

 Many mosaics come with chevron shapes built onto the mesh sheet, so you just have to cut the sheets at the perimeter of your installation.

 Several new, modular lines come with cut rhomboids that can be used to create a chevron pattern.